shruthipragnao-2/Oratio/README.md

 Notes
 -----
-- This project uses Hugging Face's pre-trained models for bias detection (unitary/toxic-bert)
+- This project uses Google's Gemini API for comprehensive bias detection
-- Falls back to rule-based detection if the model fails to load
+- Provides advanced AI-powered analysis of various bias types (gender, racial, ageist, ableist, etc.)
 - Uses MySQL with SQLAlchemy ORM for user management
 - All functionality is contained in a single main.py file for simplicity
-- Requires MySQL server to be running for database operations
+- Requires Gemini API key and MySQL server to be running